Rich Kidz

 Rich Kidz (formerly known as Rich Kids) is an American hip-hop group from Atlanta, Georgia, formed in 2008.
 In 2012, they were signed to Columbia Records.

 Departure

-Jose Guapo left the group to pursue solo career after reports of mismanagement at Grand Hustle Records.
+Jose Guapo left the group to pursue a solo career after reports of mismanagement at Grand Hustle Records.
 Shad da God, formerly known as Rich Kid Shawty, is the cousin of T.I.

-Skooly, while still a part of Rich Kidz, went on to pursue his solo career as an artist.
-Skooly has produced tracks throughout Atlanta and is even signed to 2 Chainz's label T.R.U.
+Skooly, while still a part of Rich Kidz, went on to pursue a solo career.
+Skooly has produced tracks throughout Atlanta and is signed to 2 Chainz's label The Real University.